• Werner University Center

 What happens during recruitment or intake events?

-Each organization conducts their recruitment or intake process differently.
+Each organization conducts its recruitment or intake process differently.
 However, each organization is trying to get to know you and see if you would be a good addition to their chapter.
 And remember, you are trying to learn more about the organization so you can decide if it is a good fit for you.
 Make sure to ask questions and speak with different members to get a good feel for the chapter’s values, personality, and community.

 What is the GPA requirement to join an organization?